 Water-Quality Management

 Everybody loves (and needs) good, clean water.
-There are sustainable agriculture practices that farms can incorporate to go a long way toward guaranteeing that clean water is available for farm families, their livestock, and their communities.
+There are sustainable agriculture practices that will go a long way toward guaranteeing that clean water is available for farm families, their livestock, and their communities.

 In fact, practices we discuss in other contexts in this publication are key to maintaining or improving a farm’s water quality.

-● Cover crops reduce the amount of nitrogen that leaches into the sub-soil as well as pesticide, nutrient, and sediment runoff.
-They do so by lessening the effect of the impact of raindrops and reducing the velocity of water runoff.
+● Cover crops help hold nutrients, pesticides, and soil particles in place.
+They do so by cushioning the impact of raindrops and slowing down water runoff.
 It’s hard to overestimate how important that runoff can be: if the velocity of runoff water is cut in half, its capacity for hauling off sediment and nutrients is reduced by a factor of 64.

 Cover crops also can help reduce herbicide use, which will automatically improve a farm’s water quality.